EdgarRuda/sudokuFX/README.md

 	4. when all cells are checked and there is nothing else to remove without producing multimple solutions - board is ready

 //
+Updates

+	02.02.22 - multiple correponding notes erase support when clue is added

+//
 VM options for intellij: